lucidrains/uformer-pytorch/README.md

 ## Uformer - Pytorch (wip)

 Implementation of <a href="https://arxiv.org/abs/2106.03106">Uformer</a>, Attention-based Unet, in Pytorch.
-This specific repository will also enhance the Uformer for use in <a href="https://github.com/lucidrains/ddpm-proteins">DDPM</a>.
-Specifically, it will include the ability to condition on time steps, as well as enhanced 2d rotary positional embedding.
+This repository will be geared towards use in a project <a href="https://github.com/lucidrains/ddpm-proteins">for learning protein structures</a>.
+Specifically, it will include the ability to condition on time steps (needed for DDPM), as well as 2d relative positional encoding using rotary embeddings.

 ## Citations